A Few Tips for Conserving Your Time and Energy

-State the facts: “I’m not going to be able to lunch with you at 12 o’c after all” / “I can’t deal with this call for tenders”.
+State the facts: “I’m not going to be able to have lunch with you at noon after all” or “I can’t deal with this call for tenders.”

-Talk about your needs, of what this does to you [T2] : “I need to do some sport to unwind” / “I don’t know the field well and I’m liable to make mistakes”.
+Talk about your needs: “I need to get in some activity to unwind” or “I don’t know the field well and I’m liable to make mistakes.”

 Sometimes requests you receive are not clear and become time-consuming.
-Or else the enthusiastic asker doesn’t realize they are monopolizing you.
-You can then launch the “jackpot question”, which may cause a short silence, but will be followed by a rapid clarification.
+Or the enthusiastic asker doesn’t realize they are monopolizing you.
+You can then launch the “jackpot question,” which may cause a short silence followed by rapid clarification.

-There are phases where working in a team increases your motivation, gives you a boost; and others where it saps your energy.
+There are phases where working in a team increases your motivation and gives you a boost – and others where it saps your energy.
 You must learn to manage your motivation, as it’s not just your manager’s responsibility!

 To do this, you can work on three levels:

-Describe your objective using words, in terms of steps and processes: it’s the left neocortex (language, logic) that is speaking.
+Describe your objective (in terms of steps and processes) using words: The left neocortex (language, logic) is speaking.

-Then draw, or make a collage, using the images and symbols that appear in your vision of your objective: here, it’s the right neocortex (imagination, analogies, intuition) that is expressing itself.
+Then draw, or make a collage, using the images and symbols that appear in your vision of your objective: Here, the right neocortex (imagination, analogies, intuition) is expressing itself.

-Lastly, concentrate on the sensory experience, the gestures, the relationship with space and movement that is involved in accomplishing your objective (I go round all our sales outlets, I smile, I shake hands, I assemble a prototype, etc.).
-This is the cerebellum, the movement brain, that is working.
+Lastly, concentrate on the sensory experience, the gestures, the relationship with space and movement that is involved in accomplishing your objective (I visit all our sales outlets, I smile, I shake hands, I assemble a prototype, etc.).
+This time the cerebellum, the movement brain, is working.

-Deepen your visions, use “visioning” to get your 4 brains in harmony.
+Deepen your visions.
+Use “visioning” to get your four brains in harmony.

 In order to align yourself to your values:

-identify the daily actions and tasks that are in line with each of these values; and
+Identify the daily actions and tasks that are in line with each of these values.

-assess the time taken up each day by the tasks that are in line with your 4 values.
+Assess the time taken up each day by the tasks that are in line with your four values.

 The energy reserves on which you draw are fed by your fundamental needs being satisfied.